REPORT A BIAS RELATED INCIDENT

 - by reporting a hate crime to the Georgetown University Police Department at (202) 687-4343 or the Georgetown Law Campus Police Department at (202) 662-9325

 The Bias Reporting Team includes trained professionals from the Center for Multicultural Equity & Access (CMEA), LGBTQ Resource Center, Women’s Center, Office of Residential Living, Office of Mission & Ministry, and the Office of Institutional Diversity, Equity, & Affirmative Action (IDEAA), the Office of Equity & Inclusion (Georgetown Law), and the Office of Diversity and Inclusion (School of Medicine).

 Report an online or e-mail incident

 Incidents of hate and bias involving e-mail, online harassment, or other forms of Internet abuse should also be reported through filing a bias incident report.
-A member of the Bias Team in consultation with University Information Services (UIS).
-To do this, please call (202) 687-4949.
+A member of the Bias Team in consultation with University Information Services (UIS) will contact you.